Julia (programming language): Language features

-Multiple dispatch (also termed multimethods in Lisp) is a generalization of single dispatch – the polymorphic mechanism used in common object-oriented programming (OOP) languages, such as Python, C++, Java, JavaScript, and Smalltalk – that use inheritance.
+Multiple dispatch (also termed multimethods in Lisp; though they're slower, most languages do not have an optimized implementation) is a generalization of single dispatch – the polymorphic mechanism used in common object-oriented programming (OOP) languages, such as Python, C++, Java, JavaScript, and Smalltalk – that use inheritance.

 In Julia, all concrete types are subtypes of abstract types, directly or indirectly subtypes of the Any type, which is the top of the type hierarchy.
 Concrete types cannot themselves be subtyped the way they can in other languages; composition is used instead (see also inheritance vs subtyping).

 By default, the Julia runtime must be pre-installed as user-provided source code is run.
 Alternatively, Julia (GUI) apps can be quickly bundled up into a single file with AppBundler.jl for "building Julia GUI applications in modern desktop application installer formats.
-It uses Snap for Linux, MSIX for Windows, and DMG for MacOS as targets.
+It uses Snap for Linux, App Installer for Windows, and DMG for MacOS as targets.
 It bundles full Julia within the app".
-PackageCompiler.jl can build standalone executables that need no Julia source code to run.
+JuliaC and/or PackageCompiler.jl can build standalone executables that need no Julia source code to run.

 In Julia, everything is an object, much like object-oriented languages; however, unlike most object-oriented languages, all functions use multiple dispatch to select methods, rather than single dispatch.

 Most programming paradigms can be implemented using Julia's homoiconic macros and packages.
 Julia's syntactic macros (used for metaprogramming), like Lisp macros, are more powerful than text-substitution macros used in the preprocessor of some other languages such as C, because they work at the level of abstract syntax trees (ASTs).
 Julia's macro system is hygienic, but also supports deliberate capture when desired (like for anaphoric macros) using the esc construct.

 Julia draws inspiration from various dialects of Lisp, including Scheme and Common Lisp, and it shares many features with Dylan, also a multiple-dispatch-oriented dynamic language (which features an infix syntax rather than a Lisp-like prefix syntax, while in Julia "everything" is an expression), and with Fortress, another numerical programming language (which features multiple dispatch and a sophisticated parametric type system).
 While Common Lisp Object System (CLOS) adds multiple dispatch to Common Lisp, not all functions are generic functions.

 In Julia, Dylan, and Fortress, extensibility is the default, and the system's built-in functions are all generic and extensible.
 In Dylan, multiple dispatch is as fundamental as it is in Julia: all user-defined functions and even basic built-in operations like + are generic.
 Dylan's type system, however, does not fully support parametric types, which are more typical of the ML lineage of languages.
 By default, CLOS does not allow for dispatch on Common Lisp's parametric types; such extended dispatch semantics can only be added as an extension through the CLOS Metaobject Protocol.
 By convergent design, Fortress also features multiple dispatch on parametric types; unlike Julia, however, Fortress is statically rather than dynamically typed, with separate compiling and executing phases.
 The language features are summarized in the following table: